 8. Make the most of offline marketing techniques

 As an electrician, you tend to emergencies of all sorts.
 Day to day, your client base extends from university students who’ve blown their switch box to elderly retirees needing assistance.
-For that reason, your marketing needs to be far-reaching and diverse.
+For that reason, your advertising needs to be far-reaching and diverse.